astronomer/airflow-guides/guides/airflow-sql-data-quality-tutorial.md

 ## Example - `SQLColumnCheckOperator`

 The `SQLColumnCheckOperator` uses a dictionary to define checks via the parameter `column_mapping`.
-The strength of this operator is the ability to run a multitude of checks within one task but still have observability on which checks passed and which failed within the Airflow logs.
+The strength of this operator is the ability to run a multitude of checks within one task and still have observability on which checks passed and which failed within the Airflow logs.

 This check is useful for: